Speedcubing-Canada/docs-speedcubing-canada/public/src/directors-meeting-may-25-2022.md

 ## Officer appointments

-- The Board of Directors votes to appoint Kevin Matthew as an _Events Coordinator_ of Speedcubing Canada with the following vote totals: 5 yes, 0 no, 0 abstain.
+- The Board of Directors votes to appoint Kevin Matthews as an _Events Coordinator_ of Speedcubing Canada with the following vote totals: 5 yes, 0 no, 0 abstain.

 - The Board of Directors votes to appoint Sarah Strong as an _Events Coordinator_ of Speedcubing Canada with the following vote totals: 5 yes, 0 no, 0 abstain.